-In November 2018, UFA Policy Volume I, Chapter 3, Section 6205 Standby Leave/Pay was approved recognizing the importance of supporting mission critical services outside of normal business hours.
+UFA's Standby Leave/Pay policy recognizes the importance of supporting mission critical services outside of normal business hours.
 To provide these services, employees are required to be on-call as part of their regular work duties.
 This requirement places limitations on employees required to be on-call and will provide standby leave/pay as additional compensation.
 EMS Division requires four members to be on call for one week in a four-week rotation on the UFA Duty Roster.
 While on call, staff members must be available by phone and have access to electronic health record (EHR) and controlled substance programs and may be required to respond to a situation outside normal work hours as part of their on-call duties.
 These duties would include investigating and following up on Controlled Substance Discrepancies and possible diversions, responding to time sensitive patient care and hospital complaints or issues, and, at the request of Operations supervisors, address other EMS issues outside of normal business hours.
 It is expected that the on-call staff member will respond when called upon to do so.
 On-call rotation staff must be available 24/7 at the on-call EMS phone number.
 On-call staff will accrue eight hours of standby pay for each week on call.